What a Nexus Letter Is & Why It Matters for VA Disability Claims

 • Your symptoms appeared years after service: If your symptoms were delayed, your doctor needs to explain the medical basis for delayed onset and why it still connects to your service.

-• You’re dealing with a weaker medical link:n Some conditions—like sleep apnea secondary to tinnitus—require stronger reasoning.
-These letters often need medical literature and more detailed medical analysis to hold weight with the VA.
+• You’re dealing with a weaker medical link: Some conditions, like sleep apnea secondary to tinnitus, require stronger reasoning.
+These letters often need medical literature and more detailed medical analysis to hold weight.

 How Much Do Nexus Letters Cost?